 A: Some shelters may have separate areas for people with special medical needs.
 And in some cases, special needs shelters are available.
 Whether a special needs shelter would be better for you depends in part on where you are in your treatment plan.
 If you’ve just gotten chemo and have very low white blood cell counts, your risk for infections may be higher in a crowded public shelter.
 Still, your options may be limited.
 Try to talk with your doctor or an on-site health care provider about your medical situation to see what else might be available and whether another location might be safer for you.

 You may find more medical care is available in special needs shelters, but don’t worry if you can’t get into one – just make sure to take good care of yourself and follow any instructions the doctor gives you.
-Try to keep your body clean and stay away from people who have fevers or coughs.
+Try to keep your body clean and stay away from people who have fevers, coughs, or any other signs of illness.

 A: Be sure to contact your health insurance company as soon as you can, and let them know where you are staying.
-Ask if there are cancer doctors and hospitals nearby that are in your plan, or whether they want you to go outside your network area.
+Ask if there are cancer doctors and hospitals nearby in your plan, or if you can go outside your network area.
 Because of the disaster, your insurance company may offer special services to help evacuees.

 A: Contact the Centers for Medicare and Medicaid Services (CMS), the national organization that oversees these programs to see if they have special plans to help disaster evacuees.